• Home

 Week 5: My Hopes and Dreams

-Once the inner work is complete, other genders will be invited to the discussion to work in community for real change.
+Once the inner work is complete, other genders will be invited to the discussion to work in the community for real change.

 Here's to strong women: may we be them, may we raise them!